stowball/hucssley/README.md

 @import "hucssley/index";
 ```

-However, if you want to customize Hucssley, we recommend taking this approach:
+However, if you want to customise Hucssley, we recommend taking this approach:

 ```scss
 @import "hucssley/helpers";